russellballestrini/webwords/README.rst

 Are you like me?
 Do your programs rarely compile or work properly the first time?

-Just like with programming, building docker images rarely work on the first shot.
+Just like with programming, docker images rarely build corrently on the first shot.
 To debug you need to get the failed docker containers id:

 .. code-block:: bash
  docker ps --all